 Rotation

-Every eighteen months, before the two-year subkey expiry hits, bring the master back temporarily and push the expiry out.
-Same VeraCrypt-mount dance:
+Every eighteen months, comfortably before the two-year subkey expiry lands, I bring the master back for a few minutes and shove the expiry out again.
+It is the same VeraCrypt-mount dance as the backups:

 sudo veracrypt --text --mount ~/gpg-build/cloud-backup/gpg-vault.vc /tmp/vault